wamullins/u1_JS_calculator_lab/README.md

 For this lab we will be taking our HTML, CSS, and JS to build up a functioning calculator.
 This calculator should have at least Addition, Multiplication, Subtraction, and Division functions, with the ability to clear out your screen and reset your values

+Fork and Clone this lab, touch an HTML, JS, and CSS file, get them linked up and get ready to create something really cool!

 ## Requirements